Świecie: History

 In 1772, during the First Partition of Poland, the town was annexed by the Kingdom of Prussia, and as Schwetz was integrated into the newly formed Province of West Prussia.
 In 1871, it also became part of Germany.
 The economic development was decisively improved by the connection to the railway network in 1888.
 In 1905, the town had a Protestant church, two Catholic churches and a synagogue.
 In 1910, Schwetz had a population of 8,042, of which 4,206 (52.3%) were German-speaking, 3,605 (44.8%) were Polish-speaking and 166 (2.1%) were bilingual in German and another language.

 After World War I and the restoration of independent Poland, Świecie was restored by Germany to Poland in 1920 according to the Treaty of Versailles and became part of the Pomeranian Voivodeship of the Second Polish Republic.
 In 1920, Stanisław Kostka, a distinguished Polish activist who was active in Grudziądz and Świecie under Prussian rule, became the mayor of the town.
 Stanisław Kostka built new flood embankments that protect Świecie from floods to this day, and under his administration the town developed economically and culturally.

 During the Second World War, Nazi Germany occupied Świecie and annexed it on 8 October 1939, making it the seat of the Kreis county of Schwetz.
 It was administered as part of the Reichsgau Danzig-West Prussia.
 Prominent Poles were arrested using secret politically targeted hit list and murdered using the Volksdeutscher Selbstschutz paramilitaries.
 Local Poles were murdered in large massacres in Świecie, Grupa and Mniszek.

 The Germans also murdered the staff and 1,350 patients of the local psychiatric hospital in large massacres in the Szpęgawski and Luszkówko forests.
 Local Poles were also subjected to expulsions.

 The town was captured by combined Polish and Soviet forces on February 10, 1945, and restored to Poland, where it became part of the Bydgoszcz Voivodeship formed in 1946 in the People's Republic of Poland.
+An internment camp was operation for Germans of the region, who could be selected for forced labor each morning by the Polish; many Germans died.
+The camp was dissolved in March, some Germans were sent to Germany, some were sent to the Central Labour Camp in Potulice.

 The town grew rapidly with population reaching 13,500 by 1961.
 Sugar refinery was expanded, meat, cattle feed plants, and mills were built, including the paper factory launched in 1968, with 4,600 employees.
 In 1988 Świecie was awarded with the Officer's Cross of the Order of Polonia Restituta, one of Poland's highest state orders.

 Demographics

+Culture

+There is a Museum of Firefighting (Muzeum Pożarnictwa) in Świecie.